~ two people talking

 But he smirked and continued, “There’s a couple of problems there, some dissimilarities.
 And I think alienation is the issue, not the aloneness.
 I used that word for a reason.
 That’s an important distinction to make…”

-The man trailed off.
-He had lost track of his train of thought.
-He’s hooked his head, swirled his drink and continued to speak.
+The man trailed off, losing track of the train of thought.
+He dipped his head down toward the bar to recover it, swirled his drink, continued to speak.

-“Regardless… is the fact that there are others out there like me, supposed to make me feel better?
+“Regardless… the fact that there are others out there like me, is that supposed to make me feel better?
 What are you getting at?”

 “Feel however you want,” she responded.
 “The point is that you aren’t alone, and your position — your misanthropy or visions or alienation, you hermit-dom is not a unique experience.
 You are not in a uniquely terrifying sitch.
 Whether this makes you feel better or worse is your prerogative.
 But for what it’s worth, I’ve always found solidarity in such things.”